massacresIV/PF1EE/docs/srd/classes/core/bard/bard.md

 :::

 ## Bardic Knowledge (Ex)
-A bard adds half his class level (minimum 1) to all Knowledge skill checks and may make all Knowledge skill checks untrained.
+A Bard adds half his class level (minimum 1) to all Knowledge skill checks and may make all Knowledge skill checks untrained.

 ## Bardic Performance

 ## Versatile Performance (Ex)

+---

+# Favored Class Bonuses
+Instead of receiving an additional skill rank or hit point whenever they gain a level in their favored class, a character may instead select from a number of alternate bonuses specific to that class.
+These bonuses are available to any character whose favored class matches the listed class, regardless of their race.
+Unless otherwise noted, the bonus applies each time the character selects the favored class reward.

+The following options are available to characters who have **Bard** as their favored class:
+- Add +½ on Bluff checks to pass secret messages and +½ on Diplomacy checks to gather information.
+- Add +½ to the Bard’s Bardic Knowledge bonus (Maximum +10).
+- Add +1 to the Bard’s total number of Bardic Performance rounds per day.
+- Add +5 feet to the range of one of the Bard’s Bardic Performances (Maximum +20 feet to any one performance).
+- Add 1 spell known from the Bard spell list.
+This spell must be at least one level below the highest spell level the Bard can cast.
+- Add 1 spell known from the Wizard’s Illusion school.
+This spell must be at least one level below the highest spell level the Bard can cast.